bauerjj/MSP430-GUI-Composer/README.md

 # MSP430-GUI-Composer
 A short example on how to use the GUI Composer for the MSP430 Launchpad.
-A GUI is configured that plots the data received on a COM port at 9600 baud.

 <img src="logo.jpg" width="60%" height="60%" />